spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-private-registry.md

 - At least one Edge host with x86_64 or AMD64 processor architecture.

+- A private image registry.

-- A private registry that stores the provider image you created in the EdgeForge process.
+- A provider image you created in the EdgeForge process stored in your private image registry.
 For more information, refer to [Build Artifacts](../edgeforge-workflow/palette-canvos.md).

 ## Enablement